rastridge/newnuxt3132/README.md

 - Stored in repository at Github
 - Build and Deployed at Netlify
 - App server accesses data from mysql database 'buffalorugby' at Dreamhost ISP
-- App uploads and stores images at 'media.buffalorugby.org' at Dreamhost
+- App uploads and retrieves images from 'media.buffalorugby.org' at Dreamhost

 # Project setup and usage